zuvaai/zuva-examples/python-sdk/spreadsheet/spreadsheet.md

 ## Introduction

-This document contains a step-by-step tutorial on how to leverage DocAI to obtain key metadata from your documents, as well as how this metadata can be saved to a spreadsheet for ease-of-reading.
+This document contains a step-by-step tutorial on how to leverage Zuva to obtain key metadata from your documents, as well as how this metadata can be saved to a spreadsheet for ease-of-reading.

-After you have gone through this tutorial, you will be left with a working Python script that leverages multiple packages to take documents from your local folder, use machine learning (via DocAI) to extract and classify key metadata and save the content in a spreadsheet.
+After you have gone through this tutorial, you will be left with a working Python script that leverages multiple packages to take documents from your local folder, use machine learning (via Zuva) to extract and classify key metadata and save the content in a spreadsheet.
 Best of all, you will be able to explain what each component of the script does!

 ## What will you learn?

 The following is what you will learn by going through this tutorial:

-- How to create an instance of the Python SDK to interact with DocAI
+- How to create an instance of the Python SDK to interact with Zuva
-- How to submit your documents to DocAI
+- How to submit your documents to Zuva
 - How to create Language, Classification, and Field Extraction requests
-- How to select fields from DocAI’s readily-available out-of-the-box fields
+- How to select fields from Zuva’s readily-available out-of-the-box fields
-- How to output the data DocAI provides into an easy-to-read spreadsheet
+- How to output the data Zuva provides into an easy-to-read spreadsheet

 ## Requirements